mindsdb/mindsdb/mindsdb/integrations/handlers/timescaledb_handler/README.md

 TimescaleDB is an open-source database designed to make SQL scalable for time-series data.
 It is engineered up from PostgreSQL and packaged as a PostgreSQL extension, providing automatic partitioning across time and space (partitioning key), as well as full SQL support.
 Build powerful data-intensive applications.

 ## Implementation
-This handler was implemented using the `psycopy`, this handler extends Postgres Handler and use it to perform all Queries.
+This handler was implemented using the `psycopg`, this handler extends Postgres Handler and use it to perform all Queries.

 The required arguments to establish a connection are,
 * `user`: username asscociated with database